-It is important to note that according to the IoT-NGIN Consortium Agreement all new technological components will be offered as Open Source (HW/SW) under the proper Open Source License.
-All IoT-NGIN developments (existing and introduced via IoT-NGIN Open Call #1) will be utilized by the applicants/SMEs that will be invited via IoT-NGIN Open Call #2 to test and validate IoT-NGIN Technology.
+It is important to note that according to the IoT-NGIN Grand Agreement all new technological components and developments will be offered as Open Source (HW/SW) under the proper Open Source License.
+All IoT-NGIN developments (existing and introduced via IoT-NGIN Open Call #1) may be utilized by the applicants that are invited via IoT-NGIN Open Call #2 to test and validate IoT-NGIN Technology.